 This is a follow up story for KPOP Foods.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 1 year ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hello again, my name is Theo Lee and I’m the co-founder and CEO of KPOP Foods, a food brand inviting people to discover and enjoy Korean food and flavors through our products.
 At the time of our last interview, we only had two products - KPOP Sauce, a Korean chili sauce based on my grandma’s recipe, and KPOP Sea Snacks, a premium roasted and all-natural seaweed snack.

 Since then, we’ve released three new sauces, KPOP Kimchi Mayo Sauce , a one-of-a-kind spicy and tangy aioli, KPOP XXX Sauce , a spicier version of our original KPOP Sauce, and KPOP Honey Glaze Sauce , a sweet chili sauce made from honeyed chili paste, jalapenos, garlic, lemon, and lime.
 Our new sauces were all crafted by our Head of Product, chef Chris Oh, who had just joined our team when I last interviewed with you.

 It’s actually great reflecting back and seeing how far we’ve come since we last spoke.
 Since then, in August of last year, we successfully closed an equity crowdfunding campaign on SeedInvest by raising $217,100 from over 50 different investors.
 It was a wild ride as we had to raise a minimum of $200,000 and on the last day, we were at $177,000 so we literally made it by a thread.
 Again, a huge thanks to our community of supporters, investors, and advisors for helping get through that campaign.
 With the capital, we launched our new sauces and created special packaging just in time for the holidays, see below.